privacy-scaling-explorations/zkevm-specs/specs/ecc-proof.md

 # Ecc Proof

-EccCircuit supports three ECC operations which are addition, multiplication and pairing.
+EccCircuit supports three ECC operations and those are addition, multiplication and pairing.
 This circuit provides the correctness of `EccTable`.

 ## Circuit behavior